 \subsubsection{Heterogeneity in AI anthropomorphism across sample cultures}

-The data indicate a relatively high existing level of AI anthropomorphism among users.
+The data indicate a high level of AI anthropomorphism among users.
 Specifically, while almost 68\% perceived the chatbot as ``somewhat'' or ``completely'' humanlike, only 25\% of users reported that the chatbot acted ``completely'' or ``somewhat'' machine-like (see Figure \ref{fig:humanlike_perception}).
-This tendency to anthropomorphize was even more pronounced for other surveyed characteristics that we usually uniquely attribute to humans: 90\% of users rated the chatbot as ``intelligent'' (or somewhat intelligent), 78\% reported it was ``empathetic'', and 75\% rated the AI as ``conscious''.
-These results suggest that a large majority of users associated the AI system they talked to, often by large margins, with human traits; pointing to widespread anthropomorphism across the users base.
-In fact, among all characteristic we surveyed, no characteristic was rated as non-anthropomorphic by a majority of users.
+This tendency to anthropomorphize was even more pronounced for other surveyed attributes that we usually uniquely attribute to humans: 90\% of users rated the chatbot as ``intelligent'' (or somewhat intelligent), 78\% reported it was ``empathetic'', and 75\% rated the chatbot as ``conscious''.
+These results show that a large majority of users ascribed the chatbot they talked to with human attributes.
+This points to widespread anthropomorphism across the user base.
+In fact, among all attributes, none was evaluated as non-anthropomorphic by more than 30\% of users.